What Month Is August Number

 Scientific or Theoretical Perspective: Astronomy and Calendar Design

 From an astronomical perspective, the month number is a human-made construct with no direct celestial basis.
-A true lunar month (synodic month) is approximately 29.5 days, and a solar year is about 365.24 days.
+A true lunar month (synodic month) is approximately 29.5 days, and a solar year is about 365.So naturally, 24 days.
 The Gregorian calendar is a solar calendar designed to keep the calendar year synchronized with the Earth's revolutions around the Sun.
 The fixed assignment of numbers to months is a feature of this system to create predictability.

 Common Mistakes or Misunderstandings